mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 At this point, editing the `PS1` command is complicated enough that I recommend using a free tool like [Bash Prompt Generator](https://bash-prompt-generator.org/) to create the command and add in the colors for you.

-But here's what my prompt looks like with colors and working directory:
+Here's what my final terminal prompt looks like:

 <div class="terminal-example">
 <span style="color: cyan">~/examplerepo</span> <span style="color: lightgreen">(branchB|MERGING)</span>$
 </div>

-To make that change permanent, I added my `export PS1` line to my `~/.bashrc` file, and now I have my custom terminal every time I start a new bash shell and `cd` into a git repo.
+To make that change permanent, I added my `export PS1` line to my `~/.bashrc` file, and now I have my custom terminal every time I start a new bash shell.

 ## Integrating git into the bash shell prompt on Nix

-The problem with all the steps above is that I use [Nix](https://nixos.org/) and [Home Manager](https://github.com/nix-community/home-manager) to manage my `.bashrc` file, so I can't simply add a line and have everything work.
+The problem with all the steps above is that I use [Nix](https://nixos.org/) and [Home Manager](https://github.com/nix-community/home-manager) which is nice but also makes everything about my bash configuration more complicated.
+I couldn't simply add a line to my `.bashrc` because Home Manager would blow away my changes next time I ran it.

 Fortunately, this [post by Jeff Kreeftmeijer](https://jeffkreeftmeijer.com/nix-home-manager-git-prompt/) helped me understand how to adapt the `git-prompt.sh` solution to Nix.